Tom Zizzo, a journalist, has also spent many years selling truck and SUV accessories.

 Seems obvious that if the picture of the car you're looking at in a Craigslist ad looks like a hunk of junk, it probably is.
 But be cautious—if you think it looks good, ask yourself: Are you looking at everything in that picture?

 Is the car in the picture taken at a distance, like a good 20 feet away?
 Maybe at that distance, you won't notice paint blemishes or rust issues.
 Could it be the seller is just bad at taking pictures?
 Could be, but always remember that the obvious isn't always so obvious.
 It's not like cameras are a new thing—lousy pictures are probably taken that way on purpose.

 Always examine a picture and look for things like blocks under the tires.
 This is clearly an indication the car hasn't moved in a while, or that the brakes are bad.
-The seller may disclose this in the ad, but you always have to assume there's info they aren't telling you.
+The seller may disclose this in the ad, but you always have to assume there's information they aren't telling you.

-I've actually seen this (not a joke): the picture of the car for sale shows it on the back of a tow truck, or only partially covered by a dirty, rotted tarp.
+I've actually seen this: The car that's for sale is shown on the back of a tow truck, or only partially covered by a dirty, rotted tarp.
 Maybe you're looking for a car that has sat for decades, doesn't run, and needs a truckload of work, but never blow off what these things mean.

 Key Phrases and What They Really Mean

 I see this all the time.
 The car obviously doesn't run NOW, otherwise, why even say this?
 I know for some this could mean that it just doesn't start and run now because the battery is dead, and it hasn't moved since the last time it was parked in its driveway cocoon, but why not just say that?
 I mean, you wouldn't tell someone hey, Grandma was doing great 5 years ago, but she's dead now.

 Read More from AxleAddict